196 Durham Road · Madison, CT 06443 · (203) 245-7028

 TBT serves as the focus of Jewish community life on the shoreline.
 We are proud to welcome Jews of many backgrounds and at all the stages of life.
 We hope you will consider participating in our vibrant Jewish community.

 Shabbat Services - April 2019

-Friday, May 25 at 7:15 PM - Shabbat Service with Torah chanting by the Adult Cantillation Class
+Friday, April 26 at 7:15 PM - Shabbat Service & Yizkor

 Our services are open to all who wish to worship with us.

 (Click here for more about Shabbat at TBT)

 Torah Study every Saturday morning at 9 AM.

 April Portions are the end of the Book of Leviticus: